-In other words, if in the past we succeeded using a particular strategy, we tend to use it again in the future.
+In other words, if in the past we succeeded in using a particular strategy, we tend to use it again in the future.

-Unfortunately, the situations we face may be different and therefore the strategy may not help.
+Unfortunately, the situations we face may be different and the strategy may not help.
 As a consequence – by reacting to a phobic stimuli over and over again without success – we generate a vicious circle and we end up feeling hopeless, exhausted and depressed.

 When you feel anxious, do you avoid that situation or do you face it?
 When you face it, do you ask for help or do you fight as a fearless warrior?

 Analysing the sequence of dysfunctional reactions to a specific phobic situation – is crucial – if we aim to find the solution for our problem.

 The Brief Strategic Therapy is a short term therapy which usually lasts no more then 10 sessions and adopts specific models of treatments for specific mental health problems.

 The therapeutic intervention is built in partnership with our clients – aiming to break their vicious circle and enabling them to perceive and react to the problem in a functional way.